 More Museums in Phuket

 There are some oddities in Phuket which I have not blogged yet.
 In Phuket Town, at least in the old town, just walking around can feel like a museum.
-Check out old hotels like the On On Hotel or the Thavorn (which has a room full of junk downstairs, which they call a museum) - or the old shops on Thalang Road.
+Check out old hotels like the newly renovated Memory at On On Hotel or the Thavorn (which has a room full of junk downstairs, which they call a museum) - or the old shops on Thalang Road.
 Just step into the Old Chinese Herb shop and breathe deeply.
 Parts of the old town, despite some modern additions, are like a living museum.